nicklightning/MOF-to-HTML-Converter/README.md

-# MOF-to-HTML-Converter
+# MOF-to-HTML-Converter (intended for use by Newcastle University staff)
-A package of programs used to extract information from Newcastle University module outline forms (MOFs) and create attractive HTML pages (compatible with Canvas) from it.
+<p>This program package reads information from Newcastle University module outline forms (MOFs) and renders it into attractive HTML pages that can be easily dropped into Canvas pages.
+The aim is to make it easy for you to meet the university's <a href = "https://www.ncl.ac.uk/learning-and-teaching/digital-technologies/canvas/baseline/">Canvas Baseline</a> policy without having to re-generate information that is already included on a MOF.</p>
+<p>This repository will allow for a moderately-experienced Python user to download and configure everything they need to run the various programs for a School or degree programme.
+If you are reading this but don't have the knowhow, please get in touch with me (<a href="mailto:nick.walker@newcastle.ac.uk">Dr. Nick Walker</a>), School of Natural and Environmental Sciences, I may be able to help.</p>